Skills: NDT Technician

-The NDT Technician Level I will assist in performing RT, UT, MT, PT and NDT industrial inspections of onshore/offshore piping, pipelines, pressure vessels, and structural components.
+The NDT Technician Level II will perform UT, VT, MT and PT inspections of onshore piping, pipelines, pressure vessels, and structural components.

 Duties & Responsibilities

-- Assists Level II Technicians in radiographic testing in accordance with applicable regulations, codes, practices, and procedures.
+- Operate Ultrasonic Testing equipment in accordance with applicable codes, practices, and procedures.

-- Learns to prepare, set-up and complete all necessary paperwork.
+- Prepare, set-up and complete all necessary paperwork.

-- Must be able to travel and work on a call-out basis both domestic & international.
+- Willing to travel and work on a call-out basis, both domestic & international.

 - Ability to work in a team environment.

 - Promotes and strives for safety excellence at all times.

 - Must be able to certify to ASNT SNT-TC-1A Level II.